 With white, rustic décor and a beautiful patio, Alfresco is the perfect place for a romantic meal.
 The kitchen offers creative cooking with produce fresh from the market and the menu varies seasonally.
 The waiting on staff cannot do enough to make you feel at home and have the perfect evening.
 A fantastic option for an intimate dinner.

 La Taberna del Puerto

-With a forty year history and a terrace with some of the best views in town, La Taberna del Puerto is one of the most popular restaurants in Sitges to try traditional Catalan and Mediterranean dishes with only the freshest fish and seafood.
-Ask for a table on the terrace which overlooks the Port d’Aiguadolç and enjoy their charcoal cooked seafood with a glass or bottle from their plentiful bodega.
-El Cable A Sitges institution since 1940 this is one of the busiest meeting points in the town for a wide ranging crowd wanting cold beers and spicy patatas bravas (apparently the best in Sitges).
-Still owned by the same family who owned and even built its current premises, this bar is extremely popular both for its traditional tapas and the laid back ambience.
+With a forty-year history and a terrace with some of the best views in town, La Taberna del Puerto is one of the most popular restaurants in Sitges to try traditional Catalan and Mediterranean dishes with only the freshest fish and seafood.
+Ask for a table on the terrace which overlooks the Port d’Aiguadolç and enjoys their charcoal cooked seafood with a glass or bottle from their plentiful bodega.
+El Cable A Sitges institution since 1940 this is one of the busiest meeting points in the town for a wide-ranging crowd wanting cold beers and spicy patatas bravas (apparently the best in Sitges).
+Still owned by the same family who owned and even built its current premises, this bar is extremely popular both for its traditional tapas and the laid back ambiance.